After blast kills hundreds at Gaza hospital, Hamas and Israel trade blame as rage spreads in region

 “We need equipment, we need medicine, we need beds, we need anesthesia, we need everything,” Abu Selmia said.
 He warned that fuel for the hospital’s generators would run out within hours.

-Before the al-Alhi Hospital deaths, Israeli strikes on Gaza killed at least 2,778 people and wounded 9,700, according to the Gaza Health Ministry.
-Nearly two-thirds of those killed were children, a ministry official said.
+Before the al-Alhi Hospital deaths, Israeli strikes on Gaza killed at least 2,778 people and wounded 9,700, according to the Gaza Health Ministry, and nearly two-thirds of those killed were children.
 Another 1,200 people across Gaza are believed to be buried under the rubble, alive or dead, health authorities said.

-Hamas' Oct.
-7, attack in southern Israel killed more than 1,400 people, mostly civilians, and resulted in some 200 being taken captive into Gaza.
+More than 1,400 people in Israel have been killed, mostly civilians who were slain in Hamas’ Oct.
+7 attack.
+The assault also resulted in some 200 being taken captive into Gaza.
 Hamas militants in Gaza have launched rockets every day since, aiming at cities across Israel.

 Hundreds of Palestinians flooded the streets of major West Bank cities including Ramallah, the seat of the Palestinian Authority, where protesters hurled stones at Palestinian security forces who fired back with stun grenades.
 Others threw stones at Israeli checkpoints, where soldiers killed one Palestinian, West Bank authorities said.

-Elsewhere, hundreds of people joined protests that erupted in Beirut and Amman, where an angry crowd gathered outside the Israeli Embassy.
+Elsewhere, hundreds of people joined protests that erupted in Beirut, Iraq and Amman, where an angry crowd gathered outside the Israeli Embassy.

-Abbas, whose Palestinian Authority exercises limited autonomy in parts of the occupied West Bank, had canceled his participation in the summit earlier in the day to protest the hospital blast.
+In Amman, a palace statement said Jordan’s king condemned “the ugly massacre perpetrated by Israel against innocent civilians.”

-He blamed Israel for the destruction, calling it “a massacre that cannot be tolerated or allowed to pass without accountability.”
+The king “warned that this war, which has entered a dangerous phase, will plunge the region into an unspeakable disaster,” the statement said.

 With tens of thousands of troops massed along the border, Israel has been expected to launch a ground invasion into Gaza, but its plans remained uncertain.